dhruvxag/madhumati-business-case-study/README.md

 * Dashboard developed using: Microsoft Excel

-* Data used in this project is sample/simulated business data created for educational and portfolio purposes.
+* Data used in this project is sample business data created for educational and portfolio purposes.

 ---
 ***Final Note***